RyuZhihao123/CHITreeProject/README.md

 The algorithm works as a parallel rewriting system to recursively expand each symbol into a longer production rule to iteratively form the tree structures.
 We can obtain any number of different tree variants of the same species by adjusting parameters and randomly selecting the production rules per iteration.

-Since the Parametric L-system is a fairly complicated algorithm that cannot be briefly summarized in a short manner, please refer to these relevant papers for more details on its mechanism:
+Since the Parametric L-system is a quite complicated algorithm that cannot be briefly summarized in a short manner, please refer to these relevant papers for more details on its mechanism:
 [[XXX et al.]](https://vcc.tech/research/2021/TreePartNet)  [[YYY et al.]](https://vcc.tech/research/2021/TreePartNet) [[ZZZ et al.]](https://vcc.tech/research/2021/TreePartNet)